ztyyLV/web-twain-docs/indepth/faqs/develop/can-i-upload-a-big-file-in-segments.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Can I Upload A Big File In Segments
+title: Can I Upload A Big File In Segments
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Can I Upload A Big File In Segments
-description: Dynamic Web TWAIN SDK Documentation FAQs Can I Upload A Big File In Segments
+description: Can I Upload A Big File In Segments
 ---

-# Develop
+# Development

 ## Can I upload a big file in segments?